systechafrica/MSS-Documentation/docs/src/videotutorials/membersModule.md

 ---
-title: Employer Enrollment Process
+title: Accounting Processes
 ---

-# Employer Enrollment Process
+# Accounts Processes

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel: